Planning-Inspectorate/back-office/README.md

 ### Setting up Database locally

+> ⚠️ The local DB instance will be needed to run the API app.

 Use Docker to run an instance of a SQL Server Docker container using the command:

 ```shell
 sudo docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=<YourStrong@Passw0rd>" \
    -p 1433:1433 --name pins_sql_server --hostname pins_sql_server \